PorterG2003/FurnaceBuild/docs/implementation/IMPLEMENTATION_PLAN.md

   - `days_of_week` (array of 0-6, where 0=Sunday, 6=Saturday, null = all days)
   - Example: `{timezone: "America/New_York", start_hour: 9, end_hour: 17, days_of_week: [1,2,3,4,5]}`
   - Default: `null` (campaign runs 24/7, no restrictions)
-- Implement schedule checking in scheduler:
+- Implement schedule checking in scheduler workers:
   - When calculating `next_run_at` for email nodes, check if campaign schedule allows sending
   - If outside schedule, calculate next allowed time within schedule
   - Handle timezone conversions (convert campaign schedule timezone to UTC)